 This article was originally published December 28, 2020.
 It was updated on March 2, 2021, to include information about the Johnson & Johnson vaccine, and on August 18, 2021, to include a personal note from Dr. Lawler and further clarify some parts of the article that were causing confusion.

 Do the COVID-19 vaccines contain aborted fetal cells?

-Answer from infectious diseases expert James Lawler, MD
+Answer from infectious disease expert and practicing Catholic James Lawler, MD

-Vaccine makers may use these fetal cell lines in any of the following three stages of vaccine development:
+Vaccine makers may use these fetal cell lines during the following two phases:

-To make their virus vector vaccine, Johnson & Johnson infects PER.C6 fetal cell line cells with adenovirus.
-All PER.C6 cells used to manufacture the Johnson & Johnson vaccine are descended from tissue taken from a 1985 elective abortion that also took place in the Netherlands.
-They use this cell line because it is a well-studied industry standard for safe and reliable production of viral vector vaccines.
+For the Johnson & Johnson vaccine, fetal cell lines were used in the production and manufacturing stage.
+To make the Johnson & Johnson vaccine, scientists infect PER.C6 fetal cell lines to grow the adenovirus vector.
+(Learn more about how viral vector vaccines work.)
+All PER.C6 cells used to manufacture the Johnson & Johnson vaccine are descended from tissue taken from a 1985 abortion that took place in the Netherlands.
+This cell line is used because it is a well-studied industry standard for safe and reliable production of viral vector vaccines.